AmrEldib/amreldib.github.io/blog/_posts/2015-12-02-HowToAskAQuestion.md

 category: blog
 commentsSection: 'true'
 frontpage: 'true'
-excerpt: I work in Technical Support, and I participate in a number of online communities and not a week passes by without shaking my head when reading a question by someone seeking technical help.
+excerpt: "I work in Technical Support, and I participate in a number of online communities and not a week passes by without shaking my head when reading a question by someone seeking technical help."
 tags:
 - Tech
 - Communication